callstack/react-native-testing-library/docs/Queries.md

 ### `ByName`

 > This method has been **deprecated** because using it results in fragile tests that may break between minor React Native versions. **DON'T USE IT**.
 It will be removed in next major release (v2.0).
-Use [`getByTestId`](#bytestid) instead.
+Use the other alternatives, such as [`getByText`](#bytext) instead.
 It's listed here only for back-compat purposes for early adopters of the library
-A method returning a `ReactTestInstance` with matching a React component type.
+> A method returning a `ReactTestInstance` with matching a React component type.
 Throws when no matches.

 </details>